 I have stayed in a wonderful array of youth hostels on my own, with friends and then, as time went on, with my children.
-But the time came a couple of years ago for me to start thinking about letting them go it alone.
+But the time came a couple of years ago for me to start thinking about letting them go it alone and considering a UK summer camps.
 Whether I like it or not, they are getting older, and although I hope they will always holiday with the ‘old ma’, they do relish any opportunity to spread their wings just a little.
-To discover the world through their own eyes, without me always dragging them off to mope in museums or embarrass them on a cycle route by pretending I can keep up.

 My son has been two years in a row now, each time going with a good friend for company, but also because it meant that I was able to share the lifts there and back with the other parents.
-My only criticism is that I wish they did a full week.
+My only criticism is that I wish the YHA summer camps did a full week.
 We have to pick them up very early on a Friday morning at the end of the camp, which means I had to lose a day’s work, and also travel there before dawn to pick him up.
-One of the reasons he goes to camp is, after all, not just to support the YHA but to enable me to have a week of child free work time during the school holidays.
 I think most parents would pay a bit more if the YHA could cover a whole Monday to Friday work week.
 But the most important thing is that my son had a ball.
-Two down, and another few to go I am sure.
 Hear more, straight out of the mouths of babes.

 For more information see YHA Summer Camps